HL7/davinci-atr/input/pagecontent/background.md

 #### Bulk Data IG
-Bulk Data IG will be used to retrieve the Member Attribution List.
-Once the Member Attribution List is retrieved, the Bulk Data IG will be further used to retrieve clinical and financial information about the members using other DaVinci implementation guides.
+Bulk Data IG will be used to retrieve the Member Attribution List and related data.
+Bulk Data IG is used as the data could be large for some Member Attribution Lists.
+In addition, the requests and responses in existing workflows are asynchronous.
+Other Da Vinci implementation guides such as PDex, CDex are not used as part of this IG for Member Attribution List retrieval.

 #### SMART on FHIR Backend Services Authorization
 The SMART on FHIR Backend Services Authorization is used to secure all the system interactions between the Producers and the Consumers.